 It costs very little upfront to get started as a tour guide.
-You’ll need to budget for a website, promotional flyers, and business cards to spread the word about your new service.
-And, you’ll need transportation.
+You must budget for a website, promotional flyers, and business cards to spread the word about your new service.
+And you’ll need transportation.

 Walking tours are the most cost-effective to start with.
 This is because you’ll only need to transport yourself to the starting point.
-You’ll need buses, bikes, or even limos for your guests if you want to hold traveling tours that cover a wider range of ground.
+You’ll need buses, bikes, or even limos for your guests to hold traveling tours that cover a wider range of ground.

 Consider choosing a specific niche (like ghost tours, local music tours, or the best local breweries) to set your tours apart.

 Are you good at fixing things around the house?
 Do you own your tools?